ryukirisame/learnSystemDesign/caching.md

 #### Possible values/directives for `Cache-Control` header:
 1. `Cache-Control: Private`
-- It means the cache is private to the user.
+- It means the content can be cached by private cache (browser) ONLY.
 - The response will only be cached in the client/browser.

 2. `Cache-Control: Public`
-- It means the cache should be available to multiple users.
+- It means the content can be cached by ANY cache: private and public
-- It can be cached publicly at any intermediary location: Proxy, Reverse Proxy, CDNs, ISP etc.
+- Content can be cached at any location: Browser, Proxy, Reverse Proxy, CDNs, ISP etc.

 3. `Cache-Control: no-store`
 - It means "Don't cache at all (for sensitive data)".